Petrosz007/msc-thesis/chapters/gpt_algo.typ

   z:  { x: (-Inf, 9.99], y: [0, 20], z: false }
 ```

-As you can see, OFF and OUT values can have multiple.
-As previously, we're taking the carthesian product of these products.
+As you can see, OFF and OUT values can have multiple values.
+As previously, we're taking the Cartesian product of these products.
 In reality that means that we'll have two versions, because all the other IN values will be one value.

 Note: in the algorithm the resulting OFF and OUT NTuples aren't labelled with which variable they were generated for, I put it there in this example to make it easier to see.